 |Total Carbohydrate 26g||10%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-As Spring marches its way into our lives bringing much needed lightewr, brighter days, food starts to take on a lighter, brighter feel as well.
-Days can still be chilly so a perfect dish for this time of year are Spring soups.
+As spring marches its way into our lives bringing the much-needed lighter, brighter days, food starts to take on a lighter, brighter feel as well.
+Days can still be chilly so a perfect dish for this time of year is spring soups.

-- 1 tbsp extra virgin olive oil + extra for serving
+- 1 tablespoon extra virgin olive oil (plus extra for serving)

 - Small bunch of spring onions/scallions